iotaledger/identity.rs/docs/DID Communications Research and Specification/i_did-introduction.md

 The <u>introducer</u> sends the `introductionProposal` to every <u>introducee</u>, asking for their consent to the introduction.

 ###### Layout
-TODO comment as question
-TODO introduction rationale for IoT devices / standardize comment field? -> reason? -> explanation into intro TODO write about privacy in the intro -> cant have privacy of intro when 1 denies, other accepts

 ```JSON
 introductionProposal: {
     "context", // REQUIRED!